Porto to Espinho - distance 30km

 Espinho to Aveiro - distance 63km

 Exiting Espinho and heading south along the coast you will cycle on a footbridge (this one you can cycle) and pass by an abandoned military air base.
 Near Esmoriz you'll cross the urban park, Buçaquinho, and then continue along the Pine Tree Forest, always on a bike lane until Furadouro beach.
-Further, using bike lanes and macadame trails, you'll reach Torreira beach, and then the seven old docks where you can spot the traditional boats, called “Moliceiros”, painted in their typical lively colours.
+Further, using bike lanes and macadam trails, you'll reach Torreira beach, and then the seven old docks where you can spot the traditional boats, called “Moliceiros”, painted in their typical lively colors.
 Back on the road you'll cross a bridge and reach Torreira where the only alternative is to ride on the shared national road to São Jacinto.
-Once in São Jacinto you'll have to take the ferry boat to Forte da Barra and from there ride to your hotel for the night in the city of Aveiro.
+Once in São Jacinto, you'll have to take the ferry boat to Forte da Barra and from there ride to your hotel for the night in the city of Aveiro.

 Aveiro to Praia de Mira - distance 40km

 Today you'll ride inland, parallel to the Aveiro Lagoon and going south to Costa Nova using the recently built bike lane.
 After Praia da Vagueira it is best to cycle along the macadam trail and passing Praia do Areão you will be back on a bike lane along a Pine Tree forest.
 First in asphalt, then in gravel, then in asphalt again until you reach Lagoa de Mira, a beautiful and well-preserved lagoon surrounded by a forested area.
 Further ahead you'll reach Praia de Mira, your final destination.
 Relax, go to the beach, or just take a funny tour of the inside lake with a rented pedal boat.

 Praia de Mira to Figueira da Foz - distance 58km